- Nightboat Books to Publish Silk Poems

 Su Hui's Reversible Poem has been selected through international nomination and jury for a Lucas Artists Program Fellowship in Visual Art.

 Jen Bervin was named a SETI Institute Artist in Residence.
 The program facilitates a cross-disciplinary exchange of ideas between artists and scientists.
-She is researching new work at SETI's Allen Telescope Array located at Hat Creek Observatory in Lassen Volcanic National Park in California.

 Jen Bervin’s work has been covered in national and international publications and media outlets such as NPR, The Nation, Artforum, Art in America, Frieze, The New York Times, Times Literary Supplement, Hyperallergic, and The New Yorker.